gabypega1997/gabypega1997/README.md

- 👀 I am interested in developing websites and now I am working on a lot of projects.
+ 👀 I am interested in developing websites and now I am working on a lot of personal projects.

  🌱 I’m currently learning React